Nvim :help

 :mode or CTRL-L.

-Useful to update the screen during a script or
+It can be used to redraw the screen in a script

 :redrawstatus